PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 In observable systems this helps better outputting correct results.
 On the other hand with unobservable systems, exceptions raised from calculations due to faulty results will be prevented.
 ```

+##### Necessary observability condition

+As per the requirements of observability mentioned above, user needs to satisfy atleast  following conditions for state estimation calculation in power-grid-model.

+- `n_voltage_sensor >= 1`
+- If no voltage phasor sensors are available, then following conditions should be satisfied:  `n_unique_power_sensor >= n_bus - 1`.
+Otherwise: `n_unique_power_sensor + n_voltage_sensor_with_phasor >= n_bus`

+`n_unique_power_sensor` can be calculated as follows:

+- Zero injection present (ie. zero constraint for node)
+- Complete injection at node: All appliances in a node are measured or a node injection sensor is present.
+Either of them counts as one.
+- A branch sensor: Parallel branches with either side of measurements count as one.
+- A Branch3 sensor

 #### Short circuit calculations

 Short circuit calculation is carried out to analyze the worst case scenario when a fault has occurred.